 What is a Texas LLC?

-The Texas LLC is one of the most popular business structures in state.
-It’s a more casual and flexible type of business than a corporation, but includes personal asset protection that’s lacking from sole proprietorships and general partnerships.
+The Texas LLC is one of the most popular business structures in the state.
+It’s a more casual and flexible type of business than a corporation, but includes the personal asset protection that’s lacking from sole proprietorships and general partnerships.

 LLCs in Texas have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.

-Another aspect to consider is including language that explains what your business does ― for example, if you’re a plumber, put the word “plumber” or “plumbing” in your LLC name.
+Another aspect to consider is including language that explains what your business does ― for example, if you’re starting a coffee shop, put the word “coffee” or “brew” in your LLC name.
 Additionally, if your business has strong values like being environmentally friendly, you can indicate that by including the word “green.”
 This helps potential customers know exactly what to expect from your business.

-Step Two) Designate a Registered Agent
+Step Two: Appoint a Registered Agent

 Every LLC in Texas is required to designate a registered agent, which is the individual or registered agent service that receives government correspondence on behalf of your business, then forwards those documents to you.

-Step Three) File Formation Documents with State
+Step Three: File Formation Documents

 This is THE document that will register your LLC with the state.
 You’ll want to ensure all of the following information is correct on the form:

 - Your chosen business name